Description of Activities

 Interns cover a two-hour crisis shift each week, during which they respond to “walk-ins” and emergency appointments.
 Additionally, they may provide phone consultations to faculty, staff, parents or peers who are concerned about the welfare of a student.
 They are supervised by members of our crisis team.
 During the summer, when the demand of services is slower, this increases to two full day shifts.
 Interns will also meet regularly for crisis supervision.

 The Counseling Center offers process, support, and psycho-educational groups.
 Interns have the opportunity to co-facilitate with a senior staff member.
 Additionally, as part of our Live Group Program, they will conduct a group with team observation.
-Interns typically shift roles at the beginning of Spring semester.
+Interns typically shift roles between co-facilitator and observer at the beginning of Spring semester.

 Group offerings vary with student demand.
 Below are offerings: